 Today visitors can explore the property’s rich history or the modern farming enterprise through several tour options.

 Self Guided Tours of the Historic Station Complex

-A series of audioposts, signs and displays) which enables visitors to explore the historic station complex, including the Station Store, Homestead Gardens, St Michael’s Church and the Woolshed, learn more about South Australia’s pioneering past and hear fascinating stories of people who lived and worked at Bungaree.
+A series of audioposts, signs and displays around the village-like property enable small groups and individuals to explore at their own pace.
+Visit the Station Store, Stableyard, Homestead Gardens, St Michael’s Church and Woolshed and learn more about South Australia’s pioneering past and insights into the people who lived and worked at Bungaree.
 This is complimentary for guests staying at Bungaree, but is also available for day visitors at $15 per person and $7.50 per child, every day between 10am - 4pm, except when the property is closed for private functions.
 No pre-booking is required, and refreshments (including fresh coffee, Clare Valley wines and beers and cheese platters) can be purchased from the Station farm shop.

 Such a spectacular day spent stepping back in time at beautiful Bungaree Station.
 Visited as a family of 4, with a 10 and 12 year old and we all thoroughly enjoyed the beauty and history here.
 Places like this are so rare.
 Thanks to the family for making us feel welcome.

 Larger groups can book a guided tour of the historic station complex, and be provided an authentic insight into 19th century station life.
 Guided tours must be pre-booked and are available for groups of 20 or more people at $15 per person, with discounted group rates for seniors and children.
 Catering (morning tea, lunch and/or afternoon tea) is also available for groups of 20 or more people by prior arrangement.